 3. Bethel University

 Bethel University is one of the best online colleges in Minnesota for students who want a flexible and convenient solution for a degree.
 The school offers 14 online undergraduate programs and is designed around the needs of working adults.
 It recognizes that working adults may have limitations on their time or may have professional and personal obligations that prevent them from attending traditional on-campus programs.
-The online degrees provide the same quality education from the comfort of home.
+Online degrees provide the same quality education from the comfort of home.

 A key way Bethel University in Saint Paul differs from other programs is the focus on adult students.
 It recognizes that adults in a career may have different needs when compared to younger students and it strives to provide the education that adult learners need to keep up in a career.
 It also recognizes that students may be focused on advancing in a current career or changing their career path, so it builds on the skills that students have already developed in their job.
 The school offers scholarships and aid to online students as well as military veterans who decide to pursue a higher level of education.